 On all our tariffs, children are those aged under 12 years.

-We take children from age 3 up, provided they are sitting alonside an adult.
+We take children from age 3 up, provided they are sitting alongside an adult.

 Risk assessments have been carried out on everything we do.
 Comprehensive safety equipment is carried on the vessel, including liferafts, lifejackets and firefighting equipment, in accordance with Maritime and Coastguard Authority regulations.
 A full safety briefing is conducted at the commencement of each trip.
 Members of the crew are fully trained in first aid and safety procedures.
-The vessel has state-of-the-art navigation equipment and is in constant radio contact with the shore.
+The vessel has state-of-the-art navigation equipment and is in constant radio contact with the Coastguard.
 We are fully insured for passenger liability.

 The inflatable part of the vessel has seven separate air compartments making it virtually unsinkable.

 We provide lifejackets and, when necessary, waterproof coats.
 Even on a summer’s day it’s often chilly on the sea and we recommend you wear something warm.

 Ladies – For your own safety please do not wear high heels, which may also damage the deck.